-To access a school bus at no cost, students must reside 4.8 km or more from the school/campus they attend.
-This distance is measured as the shortest practicable route from the gate or driveway of a student's residence to the main school entrance.
-The shortest practicable route is measured using all-weather public roads drivable by car.
+To be eligible for the SBP, students must reside 4.8 km or more from the school/campus they attend.
+This distance is measured by the shortest practicable route, driveable by car, from the student's residential driveway to the school administration gate.